ImgBotApp/InternetNL/detail/conn/dnssec/validation/exp_en.md

-We check if your resolvers validates the DNSSEC signatures of our domain name.
+We check if your resolvers validate the DNSSEC signatures of our domain name.